pcaversaccio/xdeployer/README.md

 It is important to note that the `msg.sender` of the contract creation transaction is the helper smart contract [`Create2Deployer`](https://github.com/pcaversaccio/create2deployer) with address `0x13b0D85CcB8bf860b6b79AF3029fCA081AE9beF2`.
 If you are relying on common smart contract libraries such as [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts)[^1] for your smart contract, which set certain constructor arguments to `msg.sender` (e.g. `owner`), you will need to change these arguments to `tx.origin` so that they are set to your deployer's EOA address.
 For another workaround, see [here](https://github.com/pcaversaccio/xdeployer/discussions/18).

+> [!CAUTION]
-> **Caveat:** Please familiarise yourself with the security considerations concerning `tx.origin`.
+> Please familiarise yourself with the security considerations concerning `tx.origin`.
 You can find more information about it, e.g. [here](https://docs.soliditylang.org/en/latest/security-considerations.html#tx-origin).

 ## Donation